Deputy Prime Minister, Minister of Finance

 Prior to the 2015 election, she served as co-chair of the Liberal Party’s economic advisory council.
 A Harvard graduate and Rhodes Scholar, she forged a career as a journalist with the Financial Times, the Washington Post, the Economist, the Globe and Mail, and Thomson Reuters.
 Her authored books include "Sale of a Century: The Inside Story of the Second Russian Revolution," and "Plutocrats: The Rise of the New Global Super-Rich and the Fall of Everyone Else."

 As minister of foreign affairs Freeland played a pivotal role in the renegotiation of the NAFTA agreement.
 On November 20, 2019, she was appointed deputy prime minister and minister of intergovernmental affairs.
 On August 18, 2020 Freeland was sworn in as the first female federal minister of finance following the resignation of Bill Morneau.
 She was re-appointed deputy prime minister and minister of finance in the October 26, 2021 cabinet announcement.

 Freeland speaks five languages: English, French, Ukrainian, Russian and Italian.
 She participated in a student exchange in Ukraine during the Communist era, acting as a fixer and translator for a New York Times reporter.
 Her grandparents fled Ukraine during the Second World War but imprinted a strong sense of Ukrainian identity on her.

-She and her husband both grew up on farms.
+Freeland and her husband, journalist Graham Bowley, both grew up on farms.